granthouston44/motion_petcam/README.md

 Please note that the script requires an internet connection to download and install packages.
 Ensure that your Raspberry Pi is connected to the internet before running the script.

-Run the container with the following command:
+Run the motion container with the following command:

 ```